skip to Main Content

 Feedback implies a need for a personal change of focus, activity, or behaviors, and this can stir up fears and insecurities.
 These tips may help with giving feedback that’s more easily accepted.

 We might love to offer our opinions, but giving and receiving feedback in the workplace isn’t always easy.
-We wonder if it’s really wanted, if it will be accepted, or if it will be acted upon.
+We wonder if the person wants our feedback, if they will accept it, and if they will act on it.
 Will the recipient be thankful, accepting, cold, hostile, or punishing?

 The best teams can help each other give honest feedback and even seek out productive conflict.
 They’ve practiced giving and receiving feedback.
-They’ve learned to assume positive intent behind feedback and have established a few explicit rules about how it should be delivered.
+They’ve learned to assume positive intent and have explicit rules about delivering feedback.
 Their feedback is frequent, ongoing, and normal.

-A person’s own confidence and cultural background can influence how they prefer to give and receive feedback, even positive feedback.
-There are feedback suggestions that work for almost all of us, such as watching our body language and asking if someone wants feedback before giving it.
+A person’s confidence level and cultural background can influence how they prefer to give and receive feedback, even positive feedback.
 A person’s personality type, such as their DiSC® style, also matters.

 “Overall, our research found that people consistently underestimate others’ desire for feedback, which can have harmful results for would-be feedback recipients.”